-Expect the unexpected … to our relief and delight we experienced warm smiles, generosity and savvy intellects.
+Expect the unexpected … we experienced warm smiles, generosity and savvy intellects.
 It was a strange mix of enthusiasm, friendship and sweat against a background of social unrest.

 The Kokoda Initiative is a partnership between the Australian and PNG Governments to protect the environment, help develop local communities and maintain opportunities for tourism along the Kokoda Track.
 The installation was completed in April 2016 with the official unveiling on Friday 6 May 2016.

 The group of dedicated professionals working at the Tourism Promotion Authority should be applauded for their persistence.
 They work on the fifth floor with a capricious elevator, no air-conditioning and you cannot open a window.
 Trying to keep your ‘cool’ during a meeting was impossible and we often retreated to a local bar.
 Everyone cheered when we left on a trip to the cooler climes of the Sogeri Plateau.
 The humidity was suffocating.
 Although at times we felt we were all herding cats, everyone chipped in, united by a common cause…a passion to finally tell the PNG stories of WWII.

 With our first trip to PNG set for November 2015 and a deadline of ANZAC Day 2016 we had to hit the ground running.
 Researching and writing for this project was both stimulating and challenging.
 As there was no clear objective, other than some signage at Owers’ Corner that would portray the WWII experiences of the people of PNG, we had to start from scratch in workshops and engaging with the local communities.